 Using these insights, innovative software for teaching visual expertise has been developed (Kirchoff 2007).
 This software is tightly tied to the cognitive psychology literature on visual expertise (Gauthier and Tarr 1997; Gauthier et al. 1998).
 The first application of this software has just been released by from Missouri Botanical Garden Press (Kirchoff 2008).
 The software is written in Java, and can be adapted for web delivery.

 Again inspired by recent research in cognitive psychology, a completely new approach to computer-based keys has been developed.
 These keys are primarily visual; they use images instead of text, and thus are not dependent on the arcane terminology of plant taxonomy.
-The keying method involves (a) visual displays from which the user selects images similar to the unknown; (b) a Bayesian substructure that tracks the selections; (c) an adaptive similarity database that “learns” as program components are used; (d) a game-like element based on the work of Luis von Ahn at Carnegie Mellon, which is used to create the initial similarity matrix.
+The keying method involves (a) visual displays from which the user selects images similar to the unknown; (b) a Bayesian substructure that tracks the selections; (c) an adaptive similarity database that “learns” as program components are used; (d) a game-like element based on the work of Luis von Ahn when he was at Carnegie Mellon, which is used to create the initial similarity matrix.
 A summary of these ideas has been published (Kirchoff et al. 2008).

 Why Is Plant Identification Important?